 While it’s true that melanoma can be deadly, it can be treatable if caught early — immediate detection is critical.

 Stay out of the sun for lower risk

 The most impactful way to lower your risk of melanoma is simple — practice sun safety and avoid being in the sun for long periods of time!

 Since the average age of a person with melanoma is younger than with most cancers, many people who are at risk aren’t really thinking about cancer yet.
 Melanoma Monday is an important step towards raising awareness and avoiding a painful and life-changing diagnosis.

 It supports those with melanoma

 Besides encouraging people at risk to get a skin screening, Melanoma Monday raises awareness about an illness that millions have battled.
-It shines a light on their struggle — wearing a skin cancer wristband or an all-orange outfit helps them feel seen.
+It shines a light on their struggle — wearing a skin cancer wristband or an all-black outfit helps them feel seen.